Saturday, 12 September 2015

 Once in Cambodia, the route headed east toward Siem Reap.
 The road was in good condition and ran past stilted houses and dry rice paddies.
 I was going like the clappers, trying to outrun the approaching storm, wondering if reaching Saophoan without getting soaked would be possible.

-The following morning, the route was, for the most part, in good condition, except for a section that was being resurfaced.
+The following morning, the route was, for the most part, in good condition, except for a section under resurfacing.
 The dust was horrendous, and I had to use a buff to cover my face.
-Luckily, this wasn’t the rainy season.
-Being early May, the weather was scorching, and the mercury hovered around 40°C. To stay cool, I occasionally wet my shirt, but it would dry within minutes.
-Like a diver needing decompression, it felt like I needed an air-con room to “de-heat.”
+Luckily, this wasn’t the rainy season (small mercies, apparently).
+Being early May, the weather was scorching, and the mercury hovered around 40°C.

 An additional day was spent exploring some of the more distant ruins in Angkor.
 With my three-day ticket, I could explore in the morning and then return to my air-conditioned accommodation during the day, only venturing out once the heat subsided.